 New year’s dental resolutions

-The holidays are approaching fast, before you know it the new year will be here.
-What will be your New Year’s resolutions for 2020?
-Why not include a way to improve the overall health of your children’s future?
-I’m not just talking teeth here, I’m speaking of your child’s mouth as the portal to the rest of their entire body.
+Your child’s mouth is the portal to the rest of their entire body.
 Did you know that diabetes, low birth weight of children and heart disease can be caused by having an unhealthy mouth?
 Read on to find out more.

 Let’s start with type 2 diabetes which is caused by our bodies resisting insulin.
 Insulin is secreted by our pancreas and allows our cells to remove extra sugar from our bloodstream.
 The sugar is glucose and it is used as fuel for the cells.
 When our bodies resist the insulin, the sugar remains in the bloodstream at elevated levels causing damage to several organ systems.
 With childhood obesity on the rise, more children are diagnosed with type 2 diabetes.
 Seeing the dentist regularly and maintaining healthy teeth and gums with brushing and flossing will reduce the inflammation (or gingivitis/periodontitis).
 In turn, treating the inflammation will help you control your blood sugar levels.
 When you don’t control your blood sugar or the health of your gums, it can ultimately lead to many complications with your body, including the loss of permanent teeth.